 On this page

 Every municipal authority in the Netherlands has a Municipal Personal Records Database (Basisregistratie personen, BRP).
 This database contains personal records on everyone who currently lives or who once lived in the municipality.
+Persons who stay in the Netherlands for less than 4 months may be registered as non-residents, for instance because they temporarily work or study in the Netherlands.
 These data are not accessible to the general public.

 Online application procedure via Message Box